 The “Type II” result could contain potential synthetic diamonds and diamonds.
 These referrals shall be tested by a gemmological laboratory for full verification.

 Leo was tested in accordance with the Diamond Verification Instrument Standard with the test protocol for instruments that separate diamonds, synthetic diamonds and diamond simulants (Operation Category 3).

 The tests took place at the independent laboratory UL in Canton, Massachusetts, United States.The tests were performed by a novice operator.
 Leo was tested with the ASSURE Core Sample.

 The UL test summary report can be found here.

 ASSURE Core Sample

-The ASSURE Core Sample consists of 1,000 diamonds, 200 synthetic diamonds and 200 diamond simulants.
+The ASSURE Core Sample consists of 1,000 loose diamonds, 200 loose synthetic diamonds and 200 loose diamond simulants.
 The stones are 0.02 ct to 0.20 ct in D-J colour.
 The below results are from the test with the ASSURE Core Sample.